adamhassel/schellydule/README.md

 * Price estimate, given the effect of the appliance connected to the Shelly, possibly with auto estimation for Shelly PM models, which seem to keep power usage stats.

-This is still a WIP, so you probably don't want to use it yet...
+This is still a WIP, so there are probably a bunch of bugs.

 Also, if you have a better name suggestion, let me know :D

 ## Prerequisites